Interacting tachyon with varying mass dark matter: Phase space analysis of autonomous system ( ):

 $\bullet$ The set of critical points $A$,$D$ and $E$ exist for all $\beta \in \mathbb{R}$ and $\alpha$. $A$,$D$ and $E$ are lines of non isolated critical points.
 These critical points describe the matter dominated era of evolution.
 They are completely DM dominated solutions ($\Omega_m=1$), where DM corresponds to the form of dust ($\omega^{(m)}_{eff}=0$).
 For this case, the DM can describe the decelerating phase of the evolution of the universe and coincidence problem cannot be alleviated by these points.
 All the eigenvalues of the Jacobian matrix at $A$,$D$ and $E$ are zero.
 So there is no analytical method to find the stability of these critical points.
 We find the stability near $A$,$D$ and $E$ numerically and plot the vector field.

-It is to be noted that the origin is a saddle on the $xy$ plane (see Fig. (\ref{Aa})) and the vector field near $x$-axis ($A$) is unstable on both $xy$ and $xz$ plane (see Fig. (\ref{A})).
+It is to be noted that the origin is a saddle on the $xy$ plane (see figure \ref{Aa}) and the vector field near $x$-axis ($A$) is unstable on both $xy$ and $xz$ plane (see figure \ref{A}).
 The vector field near the critical point $D$ on the $xy$-plane behaves as unstable node.
 The flow is repelling along $x$-axis and $y$-axis on the $xy$ plane.
 On the other hand, the line $(1,0,z_c)$ is an attractor for $z_c>0$ and repeller for $z_c<0$ on the $xz$ plane.
 But the line $(1,0,z_c)$ is a repeller on the $yz$ plane.
 In figure (\ref{E}) it is to be noted that the vector field on the $xy$ plane near the critical point $E$ is unstable in nature.
 On the $xz$ plane the vector field is attracting for $z_c<0$ and repelling for $z_c>0$.

 $\bullet$ The set of critical points $B$ and $C$ exist for all $\beta \in \mathbb{R}$ and $\alpha$.
-These solutions are completely dominated by scalar field $(\Omega_{\phi}=1)$ which behaves as cosmological constant ($\omega^{\phi}_{eff}=-1$).
+These solutions are completely dominated by tachyon scalar field $(\Omega_{\phi}=1)$ which behaves as cosmological constant ($\omega^{\phi}_{eff}=-1$).
 The cosmic evolution near the points characterizes the de-Sitter expansion ($q=-1$) of the universe.
-These critical points are isolated nonhyperbolic in nature and the Jacobian matrix at $B$ or $C$ contains only one vanishing eigenvalue.
-We can employ center manifold theory to find the characteristic of the vector field near these critical points as the following:
+These critical points are isolated non-hyperbolic in nature and the Jacobian matrix at $B$ or $C$ contains only one vanishing eigenvalue.
+We can employ center manifold theory (see for instance, \cite{Chakraborty2024,Mishra2019a,Boehmer2012,Perko} ) to find the characteristic of the vector field near these critical points as the following:

 First we shift the point $B$ to the origin.
 For that we take the change of variables as follows:\\

 The equation (\ref{autonomous_system 2}) reduces to